somaproject/acqboard/docs/signalchain/signalchain.rst

 Analog to Digital Conversion
 ============================

-To achieve 16-bit resolution with an input bandwidht of 10kHz, we oversample the input signal, downsample, and digitally filter.
+To achieve 16-bit resolution with an input bandwidth of 10kHz, we oversample the input signal, downsample, and digitally filter.
+This allows us to use a more lenient analog antialiasing filter at the cost of sampling at a faster rate.
 The filtering process is the combination of the following factors:

   - an initial antialiasing filter
   - The analog-to-digital conversion step